 Our principal liquidity requirements have historically been to service our debt, to meet our working capital, capital expenditure and mine development expenditure needs, to return cash to our stockholders, and to finance acquisitions.
 We have historically met our liquidity and capital investment needs with funds generated through operations.
-We have historically funded our acquisitions through borrowings under our credit facilities and equity investments.
+We have historically funded our acquisitions through cash on hand or borrowings under our credit facilities and equity investments.
 Our working capital is the amount by which current assets exceed current liabilities and is a measure of our ability to pay our liabilities as they become due.
-As of March 31, 2014, our working capital was \$275.2 million and we had \$46.5 million of availability under the Revolver.
+As of June 30, 2014, our working capital was \$301.2 million and we had \$46.7 million of availability under the Revolver.

-We believe that cash generated through operations and our financing arrangements will be sufficient to meet working capital requirements, anticipated capital expenditures, scheduled debt payments for at least the next 12 months and any dividends declared such as the one declared by our Board on February 6, 2014 and paid to our transfer agent on March 31, 2014.
+We believe that cash generated through operations and our financing arrangements will be sufficient to meet working capital requirements, anticipated capital expenditures, scheduled debt payments for at least the next 12 months and any dividends declared.